40 Hobbies For Women To Strengthen Your Brain And Body

 I tool up tennis as a young adult, and even though I was never great at it, it was one of the most enjoyable hobbies I've ever had.
 Not only is it good exercise (especially playing singles), but it's a great way to socialize, improve hand/eye coordination, and wear cute outfits!
 Even if you're not a natural athlete (like I wasn't), don't be intimidated by the game.
 Just go out and have fun.

 One of my blogging buddies learned to create ceramic pottery when she was in midlife.
 Now she is truly an artist, creating the most stunning pieces that she sells all over the world.
 Start by taking a pottery class at a local art center before investing in the materials and equipment to make sure you enjoy it.
-If you don't mind getting your hands dirty, this might be the perfect hobby for you.
+If you don't mind getting your hands a little dirty with modeling clay, this might be the perfect hobby for you.

 Like board games, puzzles are activities we don't prioritize anymore because we have so many distractions.
 But jigsaw puzzles help cognitive processes, improving your memory, creativity, and focus.
 You can work on a puzzle by yourself or enjoy it as a group activity.
 Here's a beautiful puzzle featuring one of my favorite places in Italy.

 Quilting was a very common social activity of the past.
 Quilts were once essential household objects, and women enjoyed the break from demanding physical work to sew quilts.
 Quilting is still fun, gratifying, and creative.
-From choosing the pattern, to selecting the fabrics, there are many aspects of quilting that make it uniquely enjoyable.
-Plus you'll be able to use your quilt for many years to come.
+From choosing the pattern to selecting the fabrics, there are many aspects of quilting that make it uniquely enjoyable.

 This is my favorite hobby of all time.
 I've loved books ever since I could read.
 Reading is not only fun, entertaining, and relaxing, but also it improves your vocabulary, increases your general knowledge and awareness, and keeps your mind active.
 Here's a good list of books I recommend.

 Just behind reading, traveling is my favorite hobby.
-I LOVE visiting new places and having adventures that are memorable and fun.
+I LOVE visiting new places (3 weeks in Colorado in 2017) and having adventures that are memorable and fun.
 Travel doesn't have to cost a lot of money.
 You can visit state parks with inexpensive cabins, do a house swap with someone, or just go on a road trip to visit friends and family.
 Getting out of your day-to-day environment and seeing new people and sites is enlightening, exciting, and loads of fun.

 38. Wine Tasting

-If you enjoy good wines, there are so many opportunities to learn about different varieties.
+If you enjoy good wines, there are so many opportunities to learn about different varieties of wine.
 Your local wine store probably offers wine tastings, or you could host your own wine tasting and asks guests to bring a different bottle.
 There are wine classes you can take, local wine events, and even wine tasting cruises.
-You can get started by learning more about wines from this book: How to Taste: A Guide to Enjoying Wine

 If you enjoyed this post, please share it by clicking the Facebook button below.